martinbutton/taskList/README.md

 Place all the files in this repository with the exception of the "devNotes" directory onto your PHP enabled web server.
 See "devNotes/makedb.sql" for SQL instructions to create the required "tasks" db table and user access.
 Modify "taskManager.php" so that Task List can access your DB.
-Modify the assoiative array near the start of the program source:
+Modify the associated array near the start of the program source:

 // Edit dbCreds array below with DB access details and credentials.
 $dbCreds=array("host"=>"localhost","database"=>"tasklist","user"=>"taskuser","password"=>"password");